Elie Wiesel

-He was a professor of the humanities at Boston University, which created the Elie Wiesel Center for Jewish Studies in his honor.
-He was involved with Jewish causes and human rights causes and helped establish the United States Holocaust Memorial Museum in Washington, D.C.
-In his political activities, he also campaigned for victims of oppression in places like South Africa, Nicaragua, Kosovo, and Sudan.
-He publicly condemned the 1915 Armenian genocide and remained a strong defender of human rights during his lifetime.
-He was described as "the most important Jew in America" by the Los Angeles Times in 2003.
+As a political activist, Wiesel became a regular speaker on the subject of the Holocaust and remained a strong defender of human rights during his lifetime, advocating for justice in numerous causes around the globe, including that of Soviet Jews and Ethiopian Jews, South African apartheid, the Rwandan genocide, the Bosnian genocide, the War in Darfur, the Kurdish independence movement, the Armenian genocide, Argentina's Desaparecidos, Nicaragua's Miskito people, the Sri Lankan Tamils, and the Cambodian genocide.
+He was also an outspoken advocate for Israel and frequently weighed in to support the country during escalations of the Arab–Israeli conflict and throughout the Iran–Israel proxy conflict.
+He backed Netanyahu publicly, including his controversial 2015 Congress speech on Iran, and signed ads praising settlers who occupied Palestinian homes in Silwan, East Jerusalem - one of the most provocative settlement activities.
+He claimed Jerusalem "belongs to the Jewish people" and opposed territorial compromise there.
+He also hosted direct talks to facilitate the Israeli–Palestinian peace process.

-Wiesel was awarded the Nobel Peace Prize in 1986.
-The Norwegian Nobel Committee called him a "messenger to mankind", stating that through his struggle to come to terms with "his own personal experience of total humiliation and of the utter contempt for humanity shown in Hitler's death camps", as well as his "practical work in the cause of peace", Wiesel delivered a message "of peace, atonement, and human dignity" to humanity.
-The Nobel Committee also stressed that Wiesel's commitment originated in the sufferings of the Jewish people but that he expanded it to embrace all repressed peoples and races.
-He was a founding board member of the New York Human Rights Foundation and remained active in it throughout his life.
+Wiesel was a professor of the humanities at Boston University, which created the Elie Wiesel Center for Jewish Studies in his honor.
+He received a number of awards, including the Nobel Peace Prize in 1986.
+He was a founding board member of the Human Rights Foundation and remained active in it throughout his life.
+Wiesel was one of the main figures who spearheaded the establishment of the United States Holocaust Memorial Museum in 1993.

 Early life

-Elie Wiesel was born in Sighet (now Sighetu Marmației), Maramureș, in the Carpathian Mountains of Romania.
+Eliezer Wiesel was born in Sighet (now Sighetu Marmației), Maramureș, in the Carpathian Mountains of Romania.
 His parents were Sarah Feig and Shlomo Wiesel.
 At home, Wiesel's family spoke Yiddish most of the time, but also German, Hungarian, and Romanian.
 Wiesel's mother, Sarah, was the daughter of Dodye Feig, a Vizhnitz Hasid and farmer from the nearby village of Bocskó.
 Dodye was active and trusted within the community.

 Wiesel's father, Shlomo, instilled a strong sense of humanism in his son, encouraging him to learn Hebrew and to read literature, whereas his mother encouraged him to study the Torah.
-Wiesel has said his father represented reason, while his mother Sarah promoted faith.
+Wiesel said his father represented reason, while his mother Sarah promoted faith.
 Wiesel was instructed that his genealogy traced back to Rabbi Schlomo Yitzhaki (Rashi), and was a descendant of Rabbi Yeshayahu ben Abraham Horovitz ha-Levi.

 Wiesel had three siblings—older sisters Beatrice and Hilda, and younger sister Tzipora.
 Beatrice and Hilda survived the war, and were reunited with Wiesel at a French orphanage.
 They eventually emigrated to North America, with Beatrice moving to Montreal, Quebec, Canada.
 Tzipora, Shlomo, and Sarah did not survive the Holocaust.